ember-learn/ember-blog/source/2019-10-18-the-ember-times-issue-120.md

 Be kind,

-Isaac Lee, the crowd and the Learning Team
+Isaac Lee, Anne-Greeth van Herwijnen, the crowd and the Learning Team